Are You in a Real Relationship?

 A capital "R" relationship is one with love, intimacy, and sex.

 Posted Feb 03, 2012

-What one usually means when they talk about a capital R relationship is one with love and intimacy and sex.
-Yet, 98 percent of the coupled people I see in my counseling office have a spouse or significant other with whom there is a relationship that lacks one or two or all three of those necessities for a capital R Relationship.
+What one usually means when they talk about a capital "R" relationship is one with love and intimacy and sex.
+Yet, 98 percent of the coupled people I see in my counseling office has a spouse or significant other with whom there is a relationship that lacks one or two or all three of those necessities for a capital "R" relationship.
 That's why they have come to consult me.

-So if you are looking for a Relationship or have one which is less than satisfying defining it down to the nubbin makes it far more likely you will get it and it will be satisfyingly real.
+So if you are looking for a capital "R" relationship or have one which is less than satisfying, defining it down to the nubbin makes it far more likely you will get it, and it will be satisfyingly real.